 Use the weekly or monthly staff meetings to highlight an employee who just completed a major project or landed that big contract.

-4. Extend to Family
+4. Extend Gratitude To Family

-5. Educational Opportunity
+5. Provide Educational Opportunities

 Recognize employees by allowing them to take continuing education courses or attend conferences that will enhance their skills.

-6. Increased Responsibility
+6. Offer Increased Responsibility

 Delegate responsibility for a sought after project to those who perform well.